 Smart Ways to Use Faire to Grow Wholesale as a Maker — And Mistakes to Avoid

-It’s been fascinating watching the impact of Faire over the last couple of years.
-As of 2024, Faire has grown so rapidly that most makers are either on Faire, considering it, or are actively against it.
+It’s been fascinating watching the impact of Faire over the last several years.
+Faire has grown so rapidly that most makers are either on Faire, considering it, or are actively against it.
 In other words -- Faire has become a pillar of the maker community and for many brands, it is a wonderful tool.
 (For a comparison of the major wholesale marketplaces and Faire wholesale competitors, click here.)

 That said, there are some things to be cautious about if you are considering using Faire as a key avenue for your wholesale growth.